SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ## Using your conda environment in a job

 - Here is an example of a job file using your conda environment to run blast:
+  - First check which version of blast was installed into your environment with `blastn -v`.
+If it is not BLAST 2.13.0+, you should upgrade it: `conda install blast=2.13`.
+We have noticed that sometimes, depending on how channel priority is set, that an earlier version is installed.
+Once you have 2.13, you can use the below file.

 ```
 # /bin/sh